masterofyourmind/MVN_Project_setting/README.md

 # MVN_Project_setting
-*This is for setup in web.xml and pom.xml to make your mvn project UP and running with database* *Dependencies used are listed below, this are helpfu to make your first maveen project which can send or receive data from database*
+*This is for setup in web.xml and pom.xml to make your mvn project UP and running with database* \n *Dependencies used are listed below, this are helpful to make your first maveen project which can send or receive data from database*

 * JUNIT
 * SPRING WEB MVC (For making spring web based project)